git-daisy/OrrinsSauceySlices/README.md

 Describe: Pizza.prototype.priceOfSize()

-Tes: It should calculate and return the prize of the size selected.
+Test: It should calculate and return the prize of the size selected.
-Expect: newOrder.priceOfSize("6 inch").toEqual("$8")
+Expect: newOrder.priceOfSize("6 inch").toEqual(9)

+Descibe: Pizza.prototype.priceOfMeat()

+Test: It should include the extra price of selected meat add ons.
+Expect: newOrder.priceOfMeat("canadian bacon").toEqual(14.5)